MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/0-Software-Development-Life-Cycle.md

 In this activity, you will:

-1. Create a GitHub account, then pull & push from a remote repository and NetBeans.
+1. Create a GitHub account and become familiar with GitHub basics
 2. Read about:
    1. JavaDocs.
    2. How to share Java programs.